 The Broader Implications

-For now, Robert Roberson remains on death row, but his reprieve has opened the door for a re-examination of the case that could ultimately save his life.
-As the legal process unfolds, all eyes will be on the courts to see how they handle the evolving understanding of forensic science and whether justice will ultimately be served.
+For now, Robert Roberson sits on death row, but his reprieve opened the door to a retrial of the case that can save his life.
+As these proceedings go on, everyone will turn their attention to the courts in the hopes that they can make fair and rightful decisions in light of the shifting landscape of forensic science and whether justice is finally served.

 Conclusion